-You are invited to take part in a study to investigate how lymph nodes respond to mRNA vaccines such as COVID-19 vaccine and how these change with age.
+You are invited to take part in a study to investigate how lymph nodes respond mRNA vaccines such as COVID-19 vaccine and how these changes with age and under anti-TNF therapy.

 The study is being run by the Oxford Vaccine Group, which is part of the University of Oxford.